mlcommons/dynabench/new_builder_evaluation/readme.md

 sudo nano app/domain/.env
 ```

-Add all the variables that you store in the previous steps and you will end up with a file like the following:
+Add all the variables that you stored in the previous steps and you will end up with a file like the following:

 - AWS_ACCESS_KEY_ID=[get here](#user)
 - AWS_SECRET_ACCESS_KEY=[get here](#user)